mozman/ezdxf/docs/source/render/path.rst

     - matplotlib.path.Path() codes:
     - MOVETO
     - LINETO
-    - CURVE4 - cubic bezier curve
+    - CURVE4 - cubic Bèzier-curve

 - PyQt: `QPainterPath`_
     - moveTo()
     - lineTo()
-    - cubicTo() - cubic bezier curve
+    - cubicTo() - cubic Bèzier-curve

+- PyCairo: `Context`_
+    - move_to()
+    - line_to()
+    - curve_to() - cubic Bèzier-curve

 - SVG: `SVG-Path`_
     - "M" - absolute move to
     - "L" - absolute line to
-    - "C" - absolute cubic bezier curve
+    - "C" - absolute cubic Bèzier-curve

-ARC and ELLIPSE entities are approximated by multiple cubic Bézier curves, which are close enough for display rendering.
-Non-rational SPLINES of 3rd degree can be represented exact as multiple cubic Bézier curves, other B-splines will be approximated.
+ARC and ELLIPSE entities are approximated by multiple cubic Bézier-curves, which are close enough for display rendering.
+Non-rational SPLINES of 3rd degree can be represented exact as multiple cubic Bézier-curves, other B-splines will be approximated.

 .. class:: Path

     .. autoattribute:: start

+    .. autoattribute:: end

     .. automethod:: from_lwpolyline